 Even with an additional mirror, the process is still somewhat challenging.
 However, it is not entirely impossible.
 The best thing to do is to lay your left hand horizontally on the back of your head and use it as a guide.

-Then you can simply drag the clippers along the hand, which will let you know which areas you have and haven’t covered.
+Then you can simply drag the clippers along with the hand, which will let you know which areas you have and haven’t covered.

 It also helps if you try to listen to the sounds that the Clippers are making.
 You have probably already noticed that the motor produces a different sound when it is going through longer hair and shorter hair.
 This also can help you determine what areas of the head you have and haven’t cut yet.